Rio Dell, California: Geography

-According to the United States Census Bureau, the city has a total area of 2.4 sqmi, of which 2.3 sqmi of it is land and 0.1 sqmi of it, or 5.61%, is water.
+According to the United States Census Bureau, the city has a total area of 2.4 sqmi, of which 2.3 sqmi is land and 0.1 sqmi, or 5.61%, is water.

 Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 F. According to the Köppen Climate Classification system, Rio Dell has a warm-summer Mediterranean climate, abbreviated Csb on climate maps.